LEQO-Framework/leqo-backend/docs/usage/setup.rst

 Insert Implementations into the Database
 ----------------------------------------

-The backend provides the `/insert` endpoint for inserting Implementations into the database.
+The backend provides the `/insert` endpoint for inserting implementations into the database.
-An simple example of an insert request can be seen here:
+A simple example of an insert request can be seen here:

 .. literalinclude:: ../../scripts/addition_insert.json
    :language: json